How much do you know about pesticides and your health?

 1. Rachel Carson’s 1962 best seller, “Silent Spring,” was a wakeup call that led to a reduction in pesticide use in the United States.

-The most recent EPA report of pesticides sales in the United States reports that pesticide use decreased 8 percent from 1.2 billion pounds active ingredient in 2000 to 1.1 billion pounds in 2007. (https://www.epa.gov/sites/production/files/2015-10/documents/market_estimates2007.pdf) This decrease was mainly in the agricultural sector and is probably largely due to wider use of genetically engineered crops that incorporate pesticides and that are not counted in these sales reports.
+The EPA reports that pesticide use in the United States decreased 8 percent from 1.2 billion pounds active ingredient in 2000 to 1.1 billion pounds in 2007 (https://www.epa.gov/sites/production/files/2015-10/documents/market_estimates2007.pdf), and held steady at 1.1 billion pounds in 2011 and 2012. (https://www.epa.gov/sites/production/files/2017-01/documents/pesticides-industry-sales-usage-2016_0.pdf) This decrease was mainly in the agricultural sector and is probably largely due to wider use of genetically engineered crops that incorporate pesticides and that are not counted in these sales reports.

 Charles Benbrook notes, however, “While Bt corn and cotton have reduced insecticide applications by … 123 million pounds [between 1996 and 2011] … , resistance is emerging in key target insects and substantial volumes of Bt Cry endotoxins are produced per hectare planted, generally dwarfing the volumes of insecticides displaced.”

-The brightest news in the EPA report is that, thanks to stricter regulation under the Food Quality Protection Act of 1996 (FQPA), use of organophosphate pesticides, potent neurotoxins, decreased 55 percent in the United States from 1997 to 2007.
+The brightest news in the 2017 EPA report of pesticide usage is that, thanks to stricter regulation under the Food Quality Protection Act of 1996 (FQPA), use of organophosphate pesticides, potent neurotoxins, decreased more than 70 percent in the United States from 2000 to 2012.

 2. Pesticides that have been EPA-approved for use by farmers are “safe” when used as directed.